Functional programming patterns in Scala that earned their keep

-Most Scala developers start with code like this:
+Most Scala codebases I’ve worked in start with something shaped like this:

 def processOrder(orderId: String): Future[OrderConfirmation] = {